tytydraco/yessleep/out/Im_exploring_an_abandoned_mall_with_a_ghosthunting_group_PART_1.md

 **AVERY:** Yep.
 I'll see you there then.

-**ME:** See you later.The drive to Illimitata Mall took about 40 minutes.
+**ME:** See you later.

+The drive to Illimitata Mall took about 40 minutes.

 The road a smooth, straight line.
 And it wasn't even on Google Maps.